franzos/vue3-pocketbase/README.md

 **Features**

 - Registration and login on Vue 3 frontend
-- Form submissions (with basic spam check and email forwarding)
+- Form submissions (with basic spam check, blocklist and email forwarding)

 **Technologies**